ibm-cloud-docs/vpc/vsi_is_create_instance.md

 {: #terraform-create-private-catalog}
 {: terraform}

 This step is optional.
 If you plan to share images from a private catalog, the private catalog must be created first.
 If you select a catalog image that belongs to a different account, review [Using cross-account image references in a private catalog in Terraform](/docs/vpc?topic=vpc-custom-image-cloud-private-catalog&interface=terraform#private-catalog-image-reference-vpc-terraform) for more considerations and limitations.
-To create a private catalog, see the tutorial [Onboarding a virtual server image with Terraform](/docs/account?topic=account-catalog-vsi-tutorial&interface=ui).

 ### Gathering information to create an instance by using Terraform
 {: #gather-info-to-create-virtual-servers-terraform}